OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `BaseFetcher`, which is effectively Auxio's image loading routine.
 Most changes to image loading should be done there, and not it's sub-classes like `AlbumArtFetcher`.

+This package also contains the two UI components used for all covers in Auxio:
+- `StyledImageView`, which adds extensions for dynamically loading covers, handles rounded corners, and a stable icon style.
+- `ImageGroup`, an extension of `StyledImageView` that all of the previous features, alongside a playing indicator and one custom view.

 #### `.music`
-This package contains all `Music` implementations, the music loading implementation, and the excluded directory system.
+This package contains all `Music` implementations, the music loading implementation, and the music folder system.
+This is the second most complicated package in the app, as loading music in a sane way is horribly difficult.

-Key classes in this package include:
+The major classes are:
-- `MusicStore`, which is the primary access point for music data.
+- `MusicStore`, which is the container for a `Library` instance.
+Any code wanting to access the library should use this
-- `Indexer`, which implements all of the `MediaStore` hacks to create a good metadata indexer for Auxio.
+- `Indexer`, which manages how music is loaded.
+This is only used by code that must reflect the music loading state.

+Internally, there are several other major systems:
+- `IndexerService`, which does the indexer work in the background.
+- `Indexer.Backend` implementations, which actually talk to the media database and load music.
+As it stands, there are two classes of backend:
+    - Version-specific `MediaStoreBackend` implementations, which transform the (often insane) music data from Android into a usable `Song`.
+    - `ExoPlayerBackend`, which mutates audio with extracted ID3v2 and Vorbis tags.
+This enables some extra features and side-steps unfixable issues with `MediaStore`
+- `StorageFramework`, which is a group of utilities that allows Auxio to be volume-aware and to work with both extension-based and format-based mime types.

+The music loading process is roughly as follows:
+1. Something triggers `IndexerService` to start indexing, either by the UI or by the service itself starting.
+2. `Indexer` picks an appropriate `Backend`, and begins loading music. `Indexer` may periodically update it's state during this time with the current progress.
+3. In the case that `IndexerService` is killed, `Indexer` falls back to a previous state (or null if there isn't one)
+4. If the music loading process completes, `Indexer` will push a `Response`. `IndexerService` will read this, and in the case that the new `Library` differs, it will push it to `MusicStore`
+5. `MusicStore` updates any `Callback` instances with the new `Library`.

 #### `.playback`
 This module not only contains the playback system described above, but also multiple other components:

-- `queue` contains the Queue UI and it's fancy item UIs.
+- `queue` contains the Queue UI and it's fancy item system.
 - `replaygain` contains the ReplayGain implementation and the UIs related to it.
 Auxio's ReplayGain implementation is somewhat different compared to other apps, as it leverages ExoPlayer's metadata and audio processing systems to not only parse ReplayGain tags, but also allow volume amplification above 100%.